-Note that we are interested in the tail behavior of the inter-meeting time, so we surely want to rule out any possibility that two nodes never meet.
-For example, if nodes A and B somehow conspire together not to meet each other forever (e.g., node B always move 'parallel' to node A), the inter-meeting time becomes infinite with probability 1.
-In order to rule out this possibility, we also need the following technical assumption.
+Note that we are interested in the tail behavior of the intermeeting time, so we surely want to rule out any possibility that two nodes never meet.
+For example, if nodes A and B somehow conspire together not to meet each other forever (e.g., node B always move 'parallel' to node A), the intermeeting time becomes infinite with probability 1.
+To rule out this possibility, we also need the following technical assumption.